josephnhtam/live-streaming-server-net/docs/docs/getting-started.md

 dotnet new console
 ```

+In this guide, we will use a basic console application as the foundation for the live streaming server.
+However, it is not mandatory, and you are free to run a live streaming server with an ASP.NET Core application as well.

 ### Step 2: Add Required Packages

 Add the necessary packages to the created project with these commands: